atulkrishnathakur/awstutorial/README.md

         ```

      - Save this and restart instance.
      - Hopefully now you'll be able to connect with SSH.
+Now you can also connect from putty

 # How to install putty in ubuntu
 install putty